We’ve all heard the rallying cry of the “One Metric That Matters”.

 When choosing which metrics to focus on, you must differentiate between output and input metrics.

 Output metrics represent results and input metrics represent actions.

-Output metrics help you set long term goals for the growth of your business - $6 million in revenue, 100k weekly active users, $10 million in MRR are all great examples.
+Output metrics help you set long term goals for the sustainable growth of your business - $6 million in revenue, 100k weekly active users, 1 million monthly active users, $10 million in MRR are all great examples.

 Input metrics represent the actions that influence the output metric - 10,000 pageviews, 1,200 registrations, 700 upgrades from free to paid, for example.

 You can’t focus exclusively on output metrics because they’re too big, too broad, and not actionable - they are a scoreboard.
 To win the game you need to focus on the individual plays that drive the score.
 Monitor output metrics to know how you’re doing, but build experiments around the input metrics you can directly influence.

 Let’s use Spotify as a hypothetical example.
 New users get the most value out of the app when they listen to songs, so a meaningful output metric for Spotify could be time spent listening to music.